 Shop the collection we collaborated with Mas Ta and his collective here.

-3 hours away southwest from the bustling metropolis of Jakarta is a 50 square kilometre hill area sheltering an ancient tribe of people who eschew the modern world and foster a very limited contact with the outside world, known as the Kanekes.
-Filled with bamboo houses and only accessible by foot, the Kanekes village lies deep in the forest and comprises two parts – the outer Kanekes village that surrounds, and the heart of the forest, the sacred and completely secluded inner Kanekes village.
-Their observation of life is rooted in their ancestral animism teaching and utter respect of mother nature, and is reflected in their attitude of protecting, preserving and maintaining the balance within their natural ecosystem and surroundings.
-Although their practices have led to high heritage preservation within the Kanekes community, their isolated circumstance means earning a living has become even more challenging in this modern times.
-Led by the outer Kanekes – Arsid – the Kanekes are now able to not only share their revered craftsmanship with the world, but also generate a sustainable living wage.
+3 hours southwest of the bustling Jakarta is a 50 square kilometre hill area sheltering an ancient tribe, the Kanekes, who eschew the modern world and foster a very limited contact with the outside world.
+Filled with bamboo houses and only accessible by foot, the Kanekes village lies deep in the forest and comprises two parts – the outer village that surrounds and the sacred heart of the forest where inner Kanekes reside.

 Shop the full range featuring the Kanekes weavers here.

-Surrounded by untouched nature, Sumba is filled with richness in colours and textures that don’t exist in other parts of Indonesia and for that, the East Sumbanese Ikat weavers take pride in their heritage and strongly believe it as a sacred legacy from their ancestors; which is reflected in the methods that govern their practices.
-Led by one of the East Sumba’s best natural dyes masters - Papa Deki – our Ikat collective comprises Mama Ika who's responsible in guiding and training the collective of young weavers and Kak Esi who's the indigo master dyer in the family.
 Having grown up in a weaver's family, Papa Deki’s extensive knowledge doesn't come without the hard work.
 At a young age, he not only dedicated his life to become a natural dye master in the hope of preserving his traditional heritage and empowering his community to continue the tradition, but also to responsibly source his working materials from his immediate surroundings.

 Discover our home textile collection featuring the work of Ikat weavers here.